It all started 60 years ago with five friends and a clever idea...

-On a whim, these five men decided to decorate their boats with Christmas lights and parade them around Clear Lake.
-It was their personalized take on Christmas decorating, and a new way to celebrate the coming holiday season.
+On a whim, five men from Bay Area Houston decided to decorate their boats with Christmas lights and parade them around Clear Lake.
+It was their own whimsical take on Christmas decorating, and a new way to celebrate the holidays.
 Onlookers from lakefront homes and restaurants loved the gleaming spectacle on the water, and that evening became the very first Clear Lake Christmas Boat Lane Parade.

 What started as a casual get together with five friends has ballooned into an annual Clear Lake celebration between more than 100,000 friends from surrounding cities.

-This year, more than 60 boaters have spent countless hours planning and decorating their vessels, upping the ante to hopefully come home with the coveted Red Adair award.
+This year, scores of boaters have spent countless hours planning and decorating their vessels, upping the ante to hopefully come home with the coveted Red Adair award.
 Every year they outdo themselves, with bigger, brighter, more innovative designs.

 Hosted by the Clear Lake Area Chamber of Commerce

-Date: Saturday, Dec.
-12th, 2020 Time: 6 p.m.
-Location: The parade begins in the Clear Lake channel—from the South Shore Harbour Marina and the Nassau Bay Lagoon—and proceeds out to Galveston Bay
+The parade begins in the Clear Lake channel—from the South Shore Harbour Marina and the Nassau Bay Lagoon—and proceeds out to Galveston Bay.

 Kemah Boardwalk Both Sides of Kemah/Seabrook Channel